-SEGA’s number-one blue-spiked mascot has returned onto the big screen as Jeff Fowler makes his sophomore debut in the Sonic franchise.
-Sequels are a tricky affair – even more so when working within videogame adaptations.
+SEGA’s number-one blue-spiked mascot has returned to the big screen as Jeff Fowler makes his sophomore debut in the Sonic franchise.
+Sequels are always a tricky affair – even more so when working within videogame adaptations.
 However, given the strong positive response to Ben Schwarz and Jim Carrey’s electric repartee in the original, fans were hopeful, even more so with the introduction of the iconic characters Tails and Knuckles to complete the triptych of heroes.
 So, has Fowler managed to outrun the curse of the sophomore slump?

 Sonic (Ben Schwartz) in SONIC THE HEDGEHOG 2 from Paramount Pictures and Sega.
 Photo Credit: Courtesy Paramount Pictures and Sega of America.

-There are a lot of 80s references and homages to be found in Sonic 2, from Risky Business to Road House, alongside some head-banging rock tracks that further drive home that Hughesian sentimentality Fowler is capitalizing on.
+There are a lot of 80s references and homages to be found in Sonic 2, from Risky Business to Road House, alongside some head-banging rock tracks that further drive home the Hughesian sentiment Fowler is capitalizing on.
 It’s that moment in one’s adolescence where you’re more aware of yourself than ever, so steadfast in what you want to be that you can’t see the steps necessary to get there, overly eager to rush to the finish line.
 Sonic has his family, but his journey in the sequel is about finding his tribe; fortunately, they’re closer than he thinks.

 READ MORE: UNCHARTED